gadicc/wmd/README.md

 ## Features (implemented)

 * Create new cloud servers on demand.
-With Stats.
+With realtime stats.
 * Each Meteor process is run under forever-monitor, restarted automatically, with logs & stats on the Web UI.
-* Meteor is run directly, no bundling involved, for faster deploys.
+* Meteor is run directly, no bundling involved, for faster deploys (see FAQ).
-* Deployments are via git deploys.
-The local repo is updated (rdiff), and then rsync is used to send just the changes to all relevant servers.
+* Deployments are via git deploys (see FAQ).

 ## Features (coming soon)